GE Evolution Series: ET23DCM (2023–present)

 The ET23DCM (Evolution Series Tier 4, 2350 hp, DC traction), sometimes called the SD23T4, is a modernized locomotive using EMD's SD40-2 platform and the Wabtec Inline 6-cylinder Tier 4 diesel engine.
 CSX Transportation ordered 15 of these locomotives, with most being built at their Huntington Heavy Repair Shop.
 Wabtec also built one locomotive as a demonstrator from ex-NS SD40-2 3259.

 TE33A

-The TE33A is an export 1520 mm gauge locomotive in the GE Evolution Series.
+The TE33A is an export 1520 mm (4 ft 112/32 in) gauge locomotive in the GE Evolution Series.